 Tuition is due by the first day of classes each semester.
 Paying for your online courses is an efficient and streamlined process.
 Simply log into myPurdue, the University's portal system, and you can pay online using American Express, MasterCard, Discover and Visa (with an added 2.75 percent convenience fee for credit card payments).
 You also may pay by electronic check or bank transfer, with no additional charge.

 You can sign up for a payment plan to avoid making one large payment each semester.
 You'll be charged 25 percent of your tuition and fees when you enroll, as well as 8 percent APR on the amount deferred.
 You'll then pay off the balance in three equal payments over the course of the semester.

 If your employer or a tuition assistance program is covering the costs for you (84 percent of new entrants last year were at least partially covered) we'll invoice them directly after the last official drop day for students.
 The third party will need to send a voucher or written approval, on letterhead, to the Purdue University Bursar, Attn: Chad Lester (firstname.lastname@example.org or fax to 765-496-1133).
 The approval must include:

 - Full name of the student and his/her Purdue University ID (PUID) number

 - Amount of tuition and all fees being covered

 - Any restrictions or conditions on what payments will cover

 - Length of sponsorship (dates the tuition will cover)

 - Billing contact name, phone, fax, and email

 There are a number of financial assistance options to help defray the costs of enrolling in an online program.
-These include Stafford loans, graduate PLUS loans, educational benefits for veterans, and loans from private lenders.
+These include Stafford loans, graduate PLUS loans, military programs, and loans from private lenders.
 Through myPurdue, you can monitor your financial aid funding and make sure the proper payments are made in a timely fashion.